What is WELS?

 Waterless urinals are not currently included under WELS.

 The WELS scheme excludes second-hand products and products imported into Australia for personal use.

 The WELS scheme completed its fifth year of operation in 2009-10.
 Consistent with the requirements of section 76 of the Water Efficiency Labelling and Standards Act 2005, an independent review of the scheme's first five years of operation was undertaken.
 The review was required to consider the appropriateness, effectiveness and efficiency of the scheme and made recommendations for its improvement.
 For more information about the review see:

 From 1 July 2006, the WELS scheme became mandatory.
 Grace periods applied to WELS products imported or manufactured before 1 July 2006.

 For these products: unlabelled tap ware, showers, lavatory and urinal equipment may be retailed until 31 December 2006 and unlabelled dishwashing and clothes washing machines were allowed to be sold from manufacture/import until 31 December 2007.

 All new products - that is, where the product has been manufactured or imported into Australia on or after 1 July 2006 - must now be registered and labelled before they can be sold.

 From 1 November 2011, a new WELS standard took effect.
 It includes all current amendments (1-5) made to AS/NZS 6400:2005 Water efficient products - Rating and labelling.
+This has since been updated to AS/NZS 6400:2016.
 For more information see: